-Autumn in Grass Valley is a golden time: By day, Indian summer sunlight burnishes the South Yuba River canyon; by night, cooler temperatures trigger vibrant displays of foliage.
+Autumn in Grass Valley is a golden time: By day, late summer sunlight burnishes the South Yuba River canyon; by night, cooler temperatures trigger vibrant displays of foliage.
 Along the historic Main Street, restaurants and cafés showcase local end-of-season bounty.

 Clydesdales, Percherons, and other sturdy breeds pull antique carriages and execute intricate maneuvers at the Draft Horse Classic, Sept.
 19–22.
 The celebration also features a harvest fair and live bluegrass.